 As we usually do when we have a wild idea for a new product, we headed straight to the kitchen and started experimenting.
 How could we bring that savory hint of the sea to our kimchi without fish products?
 The answer was found beneath the waves, in the form of sea vegetables.
 (Before some marketing genius came along and rebranded them, sea veggies were known as seaweed, or by Japanese names such as nori, arame and wakame.)
 We played around with a few different sea vegetables before discovering a Korean variety that brought just the right depth and complexity to our kimchi.

-After perfecting our unique take on the Korean style, we explored other Asian flavors and added Japanese Kimchi and Mild Kimchi with Turmeric (based on Korean “white kimchi”) to the lineup.
+After perfecting our unique take on the Korean style, we explored other Asian flavors and added Miso Horseradish Kimchi and Mild Kimchi with Turmeric (based on Korean “white kimchi”) to the lineup.
 All are vegan kimchis and gluten free, and have the same incredible probiotic benefits as standard kimchi.
 Generally speaking, our kimchi is milder than traditional Korean versions—we like to call it “gateway kimchi”—which we feel makes it more approachable to folks who find some varieties to be too pungent.

 Ultimately, what we’re trying to do at wildbrine is pay homage to one of the world’s greatest dishes while finding creative ways to incorporate this ancient condiment into modern cuisine.
 Kimchi deviled eggs?
 Yes, please.
 Kimchi fries?
 Absolutely.
 Kimchi-topped scrambled eggs and avocado toast?
 Bring it on.

 We can’t think of a more delicious tribute.